bisdn/xdpd/REST_README.md

 - Boost 2.54 or higher, boost-threads, boost-regex and boost-system.
 It is recommended to install all the boost libraries.

-- Common python packages: cmd, getopt and urllib/urllib2
+- Common python packages: cmd, getopt, curses and urllib/urllib2

 How to build
 ============